 Think of a sector that you are personally interested in or imagine a MNE that you are interested in and use this as inspiration for your fictitious firm.
 Make sure to develop an idea of what line of business the fictitious firm is in exactly, apart from the general sector.
-For example, if you want to model your fictitious firm after Wal-Mart you could say that your fictitious firm is a large retailer that sells general merchandise and a selection of groceries through discount stores.
-You do not have to be very detailed in this as long as you can get a good sense of how your fictitious firm makes money (i.e. what its business model is).
+For example, if you want to model your fictitious firm after Tesla you could say that your fictitious firm is a large car manufacturer that develops, manufactures and sells electric vehicles.
+You do not have to be very detailed in this as long as you can get a good sense of how your fictitious firm makes money (i.e. what its business model and competitive advantage is) in its home country.